dzeke/ColoradoRiverCoding/ModelMusings/Support/ModelGuide/ModelGuide-CombinedLakePowellLakeMead.md

 ### (v) Prior 9-year Lake Powell release

+This setting is no longer active.
 Prior 9-year Lake Powell release is 78.1 maf and is the release measured through Glen Canyon Dam from 2012 to 2021 (Figure 1).

 ### **(vi) Prior 9-year Paria River flow**

+This setting is not active.
 Prior 9-year Paria River flow is 0.17 maf and measured just before the confluence with the Colorado River at Lee Ferry.
 We care about the 9-year Lake Powel release and Paria River flow because these volumes tell us how much the Upper Basin must deliver in the next 10th year (1st year of the model) to meet its 10-year delivery requirement of 82.5 maf each decade to the Lower Basin and Mexico via article III(d) of the 1922 Colorado River Compact and 1944 US-Mexico Treaty.
 Here,

 82.5 maf = (7.5)(10) + (1.5/2)(10)